 Barker and Law began working on plans for expansion and eventual nonprofit status, but the COVID-19 pandemic hit before those plans could be finalized.

 In March 2020 as the COVID-19 pandemic reached the United States, many Americans lost wages and jobs and were thrown into financial hardship.
 Additionally, many volunteer puppy raisers had to keep their dogs longer than planned, incurring more expenses in dog food, vet bills, and other supplies.
 In response to the unprecedented circumstances, Pawsible began reaching out to puppy-raising groups outside the DC-area and the Guide Dog Foundation and began using chapters to expand.
-Pawsible’s first new chapter was formed with STEP @ Pitt by Nicole Mroz, a volunteer puppy raiser for Canine Companions for Independence and an undergraduate student at Pittsburgh University.
+Pawsible’s first new chapter was formed with STEP @ Pitt by Nicole Mroz, a volunteer puppy raiser for Canine Companions and an undergraduate student at Pittsburgh University.

 By the end of 2020 Pawsible grew to 13 chapters in nine different states and was supporting volunteer puppy raisers of five assistance dog organizations.
 This expansion was driven by community outreach and how the pandemic was impacting volunteers’ financial needs.
 In the fall of 2020 Pawsible also expanded its mission to encompass community and industry support for volunteer puppy raisers and the assistance dog organizations.
 This was in an effort to provide structured community support to the volunteers, and for Pawsible to further assist the organizations puppy raisers are volunteering for.